+But he's not the rule.
 So depending on how this Vols basketball season turns out, the folks wanting a change at the top might get even more vocal.
 If the Vols fail to advance to the NCAA tournament, the pressure on Tennessee athletic director Dave Hart to make a change will be high.
 Can't we at least get to the middle of December before everyone starts in with the "Bill Self has land in Union County" or "I saw Tom Izzo at McGhee-Tyson Airport" comments?
 That would be the basketball equivalent of Jon Gruden rumors... right?
-Take a deep breath people...
+Take a deep breath people ...
 Please?

-Jeff Francis chose coaching over reporting football Jeff Francis resigned as sideline reporter for the Vol Network in 2007 to spend more time with his family.
-Much of that time has been coaching his sons' football teams.
 This season was Francis' ninth coaching youth football and it was highlighted by his West team of 11 year old players winning a championship in the Knox Metro Youth Football League.

-My guess is that title win was just as exhilarating for Jeff as the time he led Tennessee to a Liberty Bowl win over Minnesota in 1986 and was named the game's MVP as the Vols' sophomore quarterback.
-Drew Francis, Jeff's youngest of three sons, was a linebacker, tight end and tackle on the West team, which defeated South-Doyle 18-0 in the Pee Wee NFC finals.
+My guess is that title win was just as exhilarating for Jeff as the time he led Tennessee to a Liberty Bowl win over Minnesota in 1986 and was named the game's MVP as the Vols' sophomore quarterback. resigned as sideline reporter for the Vol Network in 2007 to spend more time with his family.
+Much By Steve of that time has Williams been coaching Jeff Francis his sons' football teams.

+Drew Francis, Jeff's youngest of three sons, was a linebacker, tight end

 "He might be the first one in our family to play football with his hand on the ground," said dad.

-Francis' oldest son, Christian, didn't start playing youth football until around middle school age and was a three-year starter at quarterback for West High School.
+Francis' oldest son, Christian, didn't start playing youth football until around middle school age and was a three-year starter at guarterback for West High School.
 He's now a biology major at UT.
 Middle son Ryan also played QB and in the secondary at West and is a freshman safety for Virginia Military Institute this fall.
 Daughter Keeghan, however, is the toughest of all.

-"If I could make my boys as tough as her, they'd really be good coffee or Delicious cappuccino) BBB RATED A+ Since 1971 925-3700
+Cont. on page 6

+fountain drink, ICEE, Gourmet coffee or Delicious cappuccino)

+PHOTO BY DAN ANDREWS.